romant/cf-mcp-client/DESIGN.md

 3. **Better Performance**: No additional network requests
 4. **Easier Maintenance**: One data path to understand and debug
 5. **Consistent User Experience**: All UI elements update together
+6. **Enhanced Usability**: Clean, intuitive interface with proper information hierarchy
+7. **Better Data Quality**: Actual server names instead of generated identifiers
+8. **Responsive Design**: Layout adapts gracefully to different content lengths

 ## Next Steps

 ### Immediate Next Steps (Phase 3)
+With the prompts panel now fully functional and polished, the next phase focuses on making prompts actionable:

-1. **Implement Prompt Selection Dialog**: Create a modal/dialog for selecting prompts from the chat interface
+1. **Implement Prompt Selection Dialog**: Create a modal/dialog for selecting and configuring prompts from the chat interface
-2. **Add Chat Integration**: Connect prompt selection to the chat input system
+2. **Add Chat Integration**: Connect prompt selection to the chat input system with proper argument handling
-3. **Build Argument Forms**: Create dynamic forms for prompts that require arguments
+3. **Build Dynamic Argument Forms**: Create intuitive forms for prompts that require user input

+The foundation is solid and the UI is production-ready for implementing these interactive features.

 ### Future Enhancements (Phase 4+)
 1. **Advanced UI Features**: Slash commands, favorites, recent prompts